Manual handling - questions and answers

 What is the maximum weight that can be lifted?

-An employer must have risk assessments on manual handling as required by the Management of Health and Safety at Work Regulations (Northern Ireland) 2000 and have developed a safe system of work for lifting as required by the Health and Safety at Work (Northern Ireland) Order 1978.
+An employer must have risk assessments on manual handling as required by the Management of Health and Safety at Work Regulations (Northern Ireland) 2000, and have developed a safe system of work for manual handling operations as required by the Health and Safety at Work (Northern Ireland) Order 1978.
 An employee should be able to ask for the findings of a risk assessment.
-The risk assessment will define the control measures necessary to protect health and safety.
+The risk assessment will define the necessary control measures.

 Should an employer only consider lifting and lowering?

-No, the Manual Handling Operations Regulations also apply to objects being pushed and pulled across a floor.
+No, the Manual Handling Operations Regulations also apply to objects being pushed and pulled across a surface.

 Is my employer required to provide training for manual handling?